Growth & Care

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Virginia Creeper is recommended for the following landscape applications:

 Hedges/Screening, General Garden Use

-Virginia Creeper has dark green foliage which emerges brick red in spring.
+Virginia Creeper has dark green deciduous foliage which emerges brick red in spring on a plant with a spreading habit of growth.
 The serrated palmate leaves turn an outstanding red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.